moveyourdigital/challenge-postcard-lorim-ipsum-blog/README.md

 *Points: 4*

-Now, this time we need to add some CSS to the PostCard component (the one that renders the posts summaries).
+Now, this time, we need to add some CSS to the PostCard component (the one that renders post summaries).

 As you already know, we use *Tailwind CSS* to style our codebase.
 Make sure you have [Tailwind CSS Docs](https://tailwindcss.com/docs) always opened, because you will need it.

-Try to make the ```<PostCard />``` similar to the mockup that you find on top of this page, using only Tailwind CSS classes.
-Be sure that it works well in mobile devices.
+Try making the ```<PostCard />``` similar to the mockup you find at the top of this page, using just Tailwind CSS classes.

-Center the posts container and make sure it won't grow more than the screen `md` size.
-You can find this information in the documentation.
+Center the posts container and make sure it doesn't grow larger than the `md` size of the screen.
+You can find how to do it  in the documentation.

 ### 3. Simple Header

 *Points: 6*

-Let's create a simple React Component that should render the blog name at the top left and a simple menu at the right.
-The menu should have only one link to the homepage, and should be called `Home`.
-This component should be placed in the `_app.ts` page.
+Let's create a simple React component that should render the blog name in the upper left corner and a simple menu on the right.
+The menu should only have a link to the home page and should be called `Home`.
+This component must be placed on the `_app.ts` page.

-Apply some margins that should be consistent to the existing design.
-Be sure that it works well in mobile devices.
+Apply some margins that must be consistent to the existing design.
+Make sure it works well on mobile devices.

 ### 4. About us page

 *Points: 8*

-Now that we have a ```<Header />``` component, we want to add an `About Us` page.
-This is a simple static page that should be added to `pages` directory.
-Make sure you know how to add this new page by heading into the Next.js Documentation.
+Now that we have an ```<Header />``` component, we want to add an `About Us` page.
+This is a simple static page that should be added to the `pages` directory.
+Make sure you know how to add this new page by going to Next.js Documentation.
 It's very simple and straightforward!

-This page's width should have the same size of the the blog listing page and should have 2 lorem ipsum paragraphs and, at least, one image.
+The width of this page must be the same size as the blog listing page and must be 2 lorem ipsum paragraphs and at least one image.

-You are free to add anything else that you like.
+You are free to add anything you like.

 ### 5. Blog post page

 *Points: 10*

-This is the last and more exhausting task of all but the most fun to do for me. 😄
+This is the last and most exhausting task of all, but the most fun to do for me. 😄

-The whole idea is to add a Next.js dynamic page that renders each blog post.
+The idea is to add a dynamic Next.js page that renders each blog post.

-If you look at the `Post` interface you will see that you have all properties you need to design and build a great blog post:
+If you look at the `Post` interface, you'll see that it has all the properties you need to design and build a great blog post:
 ```ts
 interface Post {
   id: string;